jackie-dai/Vault-of-Knowledge/Skincare.md

 **Treat (daily):** Target specific concerns and conditions
 	- Serum
 	- Facial oil
-	- Facial concentrate
+	- Concentrate
-**Moisturize (daily):** Moisturizer to
+	- Facemasks (provide nutrients and hydration) **Moisturize (daily):** Moisturizer to
 **Eye Care (daily):** The skin around your face is sensitive.
-Protect it from wrinkles, puffiness, etc..
-**Protect (daily):** Sunscreen to protect again UV
+Protect it from wrinkles and dark spots with eye serums **Protect (daily):** Sunscreen to protect again UV